AndyLinNZ/dsc-2048/Part1.md

 In 2048, there will be Tiles that are empty, and tiles with values.
 Whenever you make a swipe, one of the empty tiles by random will take a value of either 2 (90% chance) or 4 (10% chance).

-We need to first indiciate a way to show if a tile is empty or not (ie. Has a number on top).
+We need to first indiciate a way to show if a tile is empty or not (ie. Has a value on top).
 Thus we create an `isEmpty()` function in Tiles.
 A tile will be empty if its value is 0.

-Recall that in each new state in the 2048 board, there will be 1 new non-empty tile showing a number.
+Recall that in each new state in the 2048 board, there will be 1 new non-empty tile showing a value.
 We want to randomly make a Tile not empty, and that randomly created Tile will either have a value 2 (90% chance) or 4 (10% chance).
 The chances can be easily changed if we want different ratios.

-We want a function to create a certain number of Tiles with values that were initially empty tiles.
+We want a function to create a certain value of Tiles with values that were initially empty tiles.
-So now we will create `randomEmptyTile(int count)` to generate random tiles with numbers on top for us. `count` will be the number of new random tiles we want to create.
+So now we will create `randomEmptyTile(int count)` to generate random tiles with values on top for us. `count` will be the value of new random tiles we want to create.

 Our logic will be to find all the tiles on the board that are empty first.
 Then from all those empty tiles, randomly make 2 tiles not empty by giving them a value of either 2 or 4.